 Section 2.17.
-"Involuntary Termination" shall mean with respect to any Participant (i) a termination of that Participant's employment or service with Company or its Affiliates without "Cause" or for "Good Reason" (or any substantially similar concept) as described in the Participant's employment, consulting, severance or similar agreement with the Company or an Affiliate, or (ii) if the applicable Participant is not a party to an effective employment, consulting, severance or similar agreement with the Company or an Affiliate that addresses termination without Cause or for Good Reason (or any substantially similar concept), a termination of a Participant's employment or service that is determined, in the Committee's sole discretion, to be an involuntary termination.
+"Involuntary Termination" shall mean with respect to any Participant (i) a termination of that Participant's employment or service with Company or its Affiliates without "Cause" or for "Good Reason" (or any substantially similar concept) as described in the Participant's employment, consulting, severance or similar agreement with the Company or an Affiliate, or (ii) if the applicable Participant is not a party to an effective employment, consulting, severance or similar agreement with the Company or an Affiliate or similar agreement with the Company or an Affiliate or similar agreement with the Company or an Affiliate or similar agreement with the Company or an Affiliate that addresses termination without Cause or for Good Reason (or any substantially similar concept), a termination of a Participant's employment or service that is determined, in the Committee's sole discretion, to be an involuntary termination.